Context-aware insights using the Elastic AI Assistant for Observability

 The feature is only available to users with an Enterprise license.
 The Elastic AI Assistant for Observability is in technical preview and is licensed as an Enterprise feature.
 If you are not an Elastic Enterprise user, please upgrade for access to the Elastic AI Assistant for Observability.

 Your feedback is important to us!
-Please use the feedback form available in the Elastic AI Assistant, Discuss forums (tagged with AI Assistant), and/or Elastic Community Slack (#observability-ai-assistant).
+Please use the feedback form available in the Elastic AI Assistant, Discuss forums (tagged with AI Assistant or AI operations), and/or Elastic Community Slack (#observability-ai-assistant).

 Lastly we did want to point out that this feature is still in technical preview.
 Due to the nature of large language models, the assistant may do unexpected things at times.
 It may not react the same way even if the situation is the same.
 Sometimes it also tells you that it’s unable to help you, even though it should be capable of answering the question you asked it.